You are here

 In the book Principles to Actions: Ensuring Mathematical Success for All (2014), NCTM identifies eight research-based essential Mathematics Teaching Practices:

-• Establish mathematics goals to focus reasoning.
+• Establish mathematics goals to focus learning.
 Effective teaching of mathematics establishes clear goals for the mathematics that students are learning, situates goals within learning progressions, and uses the goals to guide instructional decisions.

 • Implement tasks that promote reasoning and problem solving.
 Effective teaching of mathematics engages students in solving and discussing tasks that promote mathematical reasoning and problem solving and allow multiple entry points and varied solution strategies.